crispaulcastaneda/reactFaceDetector/README.md

 # Project Facial like Facebook

 Using **React + Redux** technology to create an image facial recognition.
-Can create an account save to Node and Express backend.
+Can create an account save to **Node + Express** backend.
+**Postgre** as database.

 ## Technologies
 ```
-JS, React, Redux
+Vanilla JS, React, Redux
 Node, Express
+PostgreSQL
 ```

+### Purpose
+Simple project that will enhance in the near future update that will support your Web Application.

 Project will release soon.
 {thedevcristian}